-I received a sample Oatbox for free in exchange for a review.
+I received a sample of Oatbox for free in exchange for a review.
 This post contains affiliate links.
 If you purchase an Oatbox subscription through these links, you’ll receive $5 off your order and I will receive a small commission.
 It’s a win-win!
 Thank you for helping to support Palette Dining!

 How do you feel about granola?
-I’m extremely picky, and rarely eat store bought granola.
+I’m extremely picky and rarely eat store-bought granola.
 I think it’s something to do with the brown rice syrup that’s usually used as a sweetener–it’s just not my thing.
 When I had the opportunity to review Montreal-based Oatbox, I was more than excited, because I knew their granola would be different from the rest.

-Oatbox partners with Breakfast Club of Canada.
+Oatbox partners with the Breakfast Club of Canada.
 For those of you outside of the great white north, this organization holds “breakfast clubs” in needy schools so children who don’t have access to breakfast can come to school early and get some food in their bellies.
 I’ve heard firsthand from my mom (a teacher) how important these breakfast clubs are, and how much better children learn with an adequate first meal of the day.
 Each time you order a box, Oatbox gives a full breakfast to a child in need.

 Banana, Pecan, and Walnut:

 This granola is lightly sweetened with brown sugar, so it feels like a true wholesome breakfast instead of a bowl of marshmallow cereal.
 The large chunks of granola work well with a splash of almond milk.
-The fruit is dehydrated, not candied, so the bananas are slightly soft and become even more so after sitting in the milk for a couple minutes.
+The fruit is dehydrated, not candied, so the bananas are slightly soft and become even more so after sitting in the milk for a couple of minutes.
 It’s also quite filling — a little goes a long way.

 Kiwi, Coconut, and Almond:

 Granola is one of those pantry staples, and I especially love throwing granola into cookies.
 The banana granola was a no-brainer to throw into these granola cookies.
 This recipe is a re-imagined version of an old vegan recipe on my site.
 I think I like this version better.
-Especially with the bananas peeking through every couple cookies!
+Especially with the bananas peeking through every couple of cookies!
 Crunchy, and not overly sweet, these granola cookies make a great afternoon snack.
 Enjoy

 Author: Palette Dining